upstarter/automata/README.md

   primitives for robust concurrent, fault-tolerant, highly available, self-healing distributed systems.
 The main point of the Erlang model is an application that can be expected to run forever, as stated by the language designer.
 Talk about unstoppable agents!
 [Read more](https://github.com/upstarter/automata/wiki/Automata-Features) about the many benefits of Elixir and OTP.

-  - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical* and *reinforcement learning* based orchestrated agent constellations for a variety of real world environments.
+  - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.

   - How Elixir?
 Elixir for world class communication & control fault tolerance and distribution, and a focus on TWEAN neuroevolution, a promising new direction in RL for evolving populations of neural networks.
 Also, as needed, leverage Julia lang inter-operability for high dimensional function approximation.